Recent Kid Patterns for Me-Made-May 2018

 If you prefer woven over knit fabrics check out my previous posts about Candy Castle Patterns woven patterns with my bubblegum wrap and peppermint swirl dress sews.
 I’ve also extended some jeans using woven fabric extensions at the knee along with patches.

 This first dress I actually sewed near the end of April.
-It’s a free pattern offered through Stitch Upon a Time and has the option to include a kangaroo style pocket!
+It’s offered through Stitch Upon a Time and has the option to include a kangaroo style pocket!
 The Magnolia top and dress (newborn to 12-years-old) was a fun and simple sew.
 I was drawn to this dress because I kept seeing it again and again on Facebook, mainly through the 52 week sewing challenge, and I loved the included pockets.
 I had some magic school bus panels that I really wanted to make and was originally going to use them on the bodice but the front bodice pattern piece too small so I instead used the panel for the front of the skirt.
 Even with the panel on the skirt I was worried the bottom of the bus would get cut off when I hemmed Zoey’s (18 month sized) dress but luckily I it just fit (and I was careful while folding over the hem).
 The magic school bus panels were bought through Whimsy Baby Customs while the vehicle fabric was chosen by Ada from my stash and was originally in a mystery bundle I bought through Elevated Fashion Fabrics.
 While cutting it I made the decision to use black ribbing for the collar and armbands, but it ended up being a bit scratchy (as reported by Ada) though they still love the dresses.
 I absolutely love the vehicles with the magic school bus though originally I was a bit worried how it would go.
 So glad I sewed the two fabrics together.

 The next dress I wanted to share with you was a paid pattern that was also by Stitch Upon a Time.
 I wanted to find another dress that might work better with the panels from Whimsy.
 The Wendybird dress (newborn to 12-years-old) was my solution.
 I loved how this pattern offered several style choices for the sleeves (bubble, short, 3/4, and long sleeve), cuffs (hemmed or two method of cuffed sleeved), front skirt (plain, gathered, or pleated), and neckline (round or boatneck).
 I ended up deciding on the round neck, bubble sleeves, and pleated front skirt.
 I love how the sleeves turned out!
 The fabric used is all cotton lycra bought through Whimsy Baby Customs with a rapport (a meter of fabric including a panel and coordinating fabric) for each dress and then I cut into some blue glitter fabric to further coordinate and match the dresses.
 The most time-consuming portions while sewing was the pleating of the front skirt and making the bubble sleeves but with the alternative style choices you can make these simpler if you want.